Li Zijun: 2014–15 season

 After the 2013–14 season, Li's head coach Li Mingzhu's contract to coach young Chinese skate for the 2014 Olympics ended and she moved back to the United States, while Li remained in China.
 In October, Gao Haijun became Li's new coach.

-Li finished 6th at the 2014 Cup of China, after placing 5th in the short program and 6th in the free skate.
+Li finished 6th at the 2014 Cup of China, after placing fifth in the short program and sixth in the free skate.
 At the 2014 NHK Trophy, she placed fifth in the short, eighth in the free, and seventh overall.
 She went on to win her fourth national title at the Chinese Championships, placing first by over 25 points.

-At the 2015 Four Continents, Li finished 5th after placing 5th in the short program and 4th in the free skate, 1.52 points back of third place.
-At the 2015 World Championships in Shanghai where she placed 6th in the short program and 11th in the free skate to finish 9th overall.
-At the 2015 World Team Trophy, she placed 7th in the individual event and Team China placed 5th overall.
+At the 2015 Four Continents, Li finished in fifth-place after placing fifth in the short program and fourth in the free skate, 1.52 points back of third place.
+At the 2015 World Championships in Shanghai where she placed sixth in the short program and eleventh in the free skate to finish ninth overall.
+At the 2015 World Team Trophy, she placed seventh in the individual event and Team China placed fifth overall.

 2015–16 season

 For the 2015–16 Grand Prix series, Li was assigned to compete at 2015 Cup of China and 2015 NHK Trophy.
-She placed 9th in China and 7th in Japan.
+She placed ninth in China and seventh in Japan.

-She finished 10th at the 2016 Four Continents Championships in Taipei and 11th at the 2016 World Championships in Boston.
+She finished tenth at the 2016 Four Continents Championships in Taipei and eleventh at the 2016 World Championships in Boston.

 2016–17 season

 Ahead of the 2016–17 season, Li returned to train under Li Mingzhu in Artesia, California, and under Pang Qing.
 She later spent time training with Alexei Mishin in Saint Petersburg, Russia, and with Gao Haijun in Changchun, China.

+Li began the season with a fourth-place finish at the 2016 Rostelecom Cup before going on to place eighth at the 2016 Cup of China.

+At the 2017 Four Continents Championships in Gangneung, South Korea, Li finished seventh after placing eighth in the short program and fifth in the free skate.

+Li then went on to compete at the 2017 Asian Winter Games where she won the silver medal behind Choi Da-bin.

+At the 2017 World Championships in Helsinki, Finland, Li finished in twenty-first place after placing twentieth in both the short and free program segments of the competition.

+Li finished the season by competing at the 2017 World Team Trophy.
+After placing ninth in the short program, Li managed to score personal bests in both the free program and combined total scores.
+Team China would finish in fifth place overall.